“Except for young white boys. You can say whatever you want about them. ‘Fucking young white boys.’ See? Nobody cares.”

-If youâre interested in learning more about Uncategorized and their impact on history, here are some recommended resources:
+If you’re interested in learning more about this topic and its impact on comedy and culture, here are some recommended resources:

 - Leading a Church in a Time of Sexual Questioning: Grace-Filled Wisdom for Day-to-Day Ministry